2019 Portuguese legislative election: Early voting

 Voters were also able to vote early, which would happen one week before election day, on 29 September 2019.
 Voters had to register in order to be eligible to cast an early ballot.
 Between 22 and 26 September, 56,287 voters requested to vote early.
 On 29 September, 50,638 voters (90.0 percent of voters that requested) cast an early ballot.

 Parties

 Parliamentary factions

+Months before the election, the possibility of a PSD/CDS–PP coalition was discussed, which could possibly include the newly formed Alliance party, led by Pedro Santana Lopes, but the idea was clearly rejected by PSD leader Rui Rio.
 The table below lists the parties represented in the Assembly of the Republic during the 13th legislature (2015–2019) and that also contested the elections: